 3 Places For Solo-Adventures On The East Coast

 Situated on the northeast coast of the island, the beach is definitely the main attraction in Trinco.
-Home to the picturesque beaches of Nilaveli and Uppuveli, the beaches here are unlike any on the south coast, with white sand instead of the archetypical golden beaches and calm seas.
-But along with the wonderful beaches, there are some cultural excursions which you must do.
+Home to the picturesque Nilaveli and Uppuveli, these beaches are unlike any on the island, complete with white sands and clear blue waters.
+Go snorkelling in Pigeon Island in the morning and visit Koneswaram Temple by evening.

 Arugam Bay is found on the southeast coast of Sri Lanka, and it is best known for being the ultimate surfer’s paradise.
 The small town was only ‘discovered’ in the 1970s by intrepid surfers, but since then it has become a fixture in any trip to Sri Lanka.
-Like most of Sri Lanka, Arugam Bay has a mixture of history and nature for you to explore.
+Arugam Bay has a mixture of history and nature for you to explore.

-- Elephant Rock Point: named after the rock’s resemblance to an elephant, this surfing point is a secluded beach which only seems to be known by die-hard surfers.
+Named after the rock’s resemblance to an elephant, this surfing point is a secluded beach which only seems to be known by die-hard surfers.
 It is a bit of trek to actually get to the beach since there’s no road access- it might be a good idea to wear tennis shoes- so you’ll have to walk from the main road to the rock.
 Here you’ll be greeted with one of the most amazing views of both the ocean and a lagoon separated by a thin strip of golden sand.
 This point is ideal for beginners and intermediate surfers.
 Looking for more surfing points, check out the best surfing breaks in Sri Lanka.

-- Muhudu Maha Vihara: this is a temple that is built on the sand dunes of Pottuvil, surrounded by shrubbery and overlooking the blue ocean.
-Steeped in 2000 years of history, the temple is built on the site where Princess Devi- better known as Viharamahadevi, mother of King Dutugamunu- from the Kelaniya kingdom, landed after her father was forced to sacrifice her to appease the gods from cursing the land with a tsunami.
-Princess Devi- better known as Viharamahadevi- arrived in the Ruhuna kingdom, married King Kavan Tissa and had a son who became Sri Lanka’s most revered king– King Dutugamunu.
-One of the most serene locations in Arugam Bay, this temple is a must-visit.
+Built on the sand dunes of Pottuvil, surrounded by shrubbery and overlooking the blue ocean, Muhudu Maha Vihara is steeped in 2000 years of history.
+The temple is built on the site where Princess Devi- better known as Viharamahadevi, mother of King Dutugamunu, from the Kelaniya kingdom, landed after her father was forced to sacrifice her to appease the gods from cursing the land with a tsunami.
+This is one of the most serene locations in Arugam Bay and a must visit when you’re here.

 Batticaloa often gets overlooked, but this small town has something to please everyone with wonderful beaches, history and religion.
 Batticaloa translates to ‘The Kingdom of Rice’, the name was given by the Portuguese, and while it may no longer live up to its original name, it is a great place for some downtime.

-- Passikudah Beach: best known for its calm blue waters, Passikudah is the ideal place for you to relax and just laze by the beach.
-The beach is protected by an offshore reef and thus why the ocean is much calmer here, so calm that you can wade far off the coast and not worry too much.
+Best known for its calm blue waters, Pasikudah is the ideal place for you to relax and just laze by the beach.
+The beach is protected by an offshore reef and thus why the ocean is much calmer here, so calm that you can wade far into it, without swimming.